MicrosoftDocs/SupportArticles-docs/support/windows-client/app-v/launch-processes-inside-app-v-5-virtualized-environment.md

 If you do not know the exact name of your package, you can use the command line `Get-AppvClientPackage executable`, substituting the name of the application for "executable"; for example: `Get-AppvClientPackage Word`.

 This method allows you launch any command within the context of an App-V package whether the package is currently running or not.
-This is similar to using the sfttray /exe and cmd.exe `/launch "App-V Application"` syntax in App-V 4.6.
+This is similar to using the `sfttray /exe cmd.exe /launch "App-V Application"` syntax in App-V 4.6.

 ## The command-line switch /appvpid:\<PID>